FREQUENTLY ASKED QUESTIONS

 Anyone with a heart for students achieving can be a mentor.
 Some key traits for mentors are individuals who are compassionate and genuine, encouraging, inquisitive, actively listening to students, approachable, available and willing to learn.
 With the training provided prior to starting and the ongoing coaching by the onsite program coordinator, most people will be a successful mentor.
 The activities will be easy to lead students through and do not require any special skill sets.
 Mentors will be required to pass a background check.

 This year's mentoring sessions will begin in September.

 What schools will be participating?

-For the 2021-2022 school year, we will be piloting the program at two elementary schools: Rocky River and Wolf Meadow.
+For the 2023-2024 school year, the Reading+Mentoring 4 Success program will be at Rocky River and Wolf Meadow elementary schools.